Secret Places of the Heart

 Here’s where it gets interesting, and I take you into my heart and what I truly believe my Heavenly Father was showing me.
 It was a sudden realization that this man physically looked like my husband’s twin - every feature!
 But there was a stark difference that emanated from him.
 The difference was the smile, the kind words, the loving way he played with and carried his grandchild, the attention to others that he seemed to be paying.
 I inhaled deeply as I breathed a prayer, “OK.
 Lord, what are you wanting me to see here?”

 No, I’m not under any illusions that we will ever be reconciled to the marriage that we promised each other years ago.
 I know that this is not his desire, and I cannot imagine humanly being able to trust my heart to him again.
 However, I know that the way things are now is not pleasing to the Lord.
 He does not desire that we act as enemies or strangers.
 He does not desire that this be the one human on earth that I cannot communicate with.
+He is not pleased with the tension and division between us.
 True forgiveness does not equal reconciliation.
 But forgiveness does mean loving like Jesus, praying for, and blessing!
-I guess I’ve still got a ways to go!
+I guess I’ve still got a ways to go, but I’m once again committed to praying for him daily, blessing him whenever given the opportunity and doing good to him when possible.